 Let's take one last look at our new widget.
-Here's our EmojiRangers app.
-Now when I go to the widget gallery, I can see the single supported size.
-I can add it right on my Home screen.
+Here's our Emoji Rangers app.
+Now when I go to the Widget Gallery, I can see the single supported size, and I can add it right on my Home Screen.
 Perfect.
-For insight on how to approach widget design, see the Designing Great Widgets talk, and my teammate Nils is giving a talk about how to make the most of SwiftUI in widgets to really nail those designs.
-I'd also love for you to join me in the next section of this Code-Along.
-Thanks for joining me and have a great WWDC.
+For insight on how to approach widget design, see the "Designing Great Widgets" talk, and my teammate Nils is giving a talk about how to make the most of SwiftUI and widgets to really nail those designs.
+I'd also love for you to join me in the next section of this code-along.
+Thanks for joining me, and have a great WWDC.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.